spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 sound.
 Its however good enough to be used to compare orders of magnitude, which is fine considering the narrowly defined benchmark.

-With that said, here is a table for 1000 parallel requests, 10 ms per I/O
+With that said, here is a table for 1000 parallel requests with 10 ms response time for I/O operations (i.e. 100K IO / s)
-operation:

 | file                     | time(ms) | memory(MB) |